This recipe is safe for Coumadin (warfarin) users.

-This keeps well for about 48 hours in the fridge.
+This recipe can easily be multiplied and keeps well for about 48 hours in the fridge.

 Place the saffron threads in a small cup and pour the 1/4 cup boiling water over them.
 Let stand to steep while cutting the vegetables and preparing the other ingredients.

 Place the olive oil in a large non-stick skillet over medium heat.
 Add the garlic and cook slowly, for about 5 minutes, until the garlic begins to soften.
 Add the onions and cook for another 5 minutes.

 Add the arborio rice and cook for about two minutes until the onions and rice are well blended.

 Add the chicken stock, water and salt and the steeped saffron threads with its liquid.
 Stir and increase the heat to medium-high.
 After the mixture comes to a boil reduce the heat so that the rice is simmering.
 Stir the rice occasionally to keep it from sticking to the pan.

 Cut the sausage into 1/4 inch discs.